-Complex industrial systems represent an exciting conglomerate of various technical solutions.
-Knowledge from different engineering sciences is needed to solve the challenges from process modeling, signal collecting, and processing through plant layout design to raw materials and finished goods transportation, distribution, and storage.
-Nowadays, all these aspects are supported by adequate software.
-Due to significant differences between diverse aspects of the organization in the industrial facility, the complete structure is divided into standardized layers.
-The standard ISA95 [1] defines in detail how to split the industrial system organization and what the responsibility of each layer is.
-Following the standard, the information technology (IT) subsystem in the industrial environment consists of many heterogeneous devices running different pieces of software in a connected and layer-organized environment [2] (Fig. 1).
-Starting from the sensor and actuator layer connected with microcontrollers (in our work, we will reference it as the IoT layer) [3], through the Edge layer [4][5], via SCADA [6] and manufacturing execution systems (MES) [7] to enterprise resource planning (ERP) [8], all pieces of equipment run the software that needs to be updated occasionally.
+44 design to raw materials and finished goods transportation, distribution, and storage.
+45 Nowadays, all these aspects are supported by adequate software.
+Due to significant 46 differences between diverse aspects of the organization in the industrial facility, the 47 complete structure is divided into standardized layers.
+The standard ISA95 [1] defines in 48 detail how to split the industrial system organization and what the responsibility of each 49 layer is.
+Following the standard, the information technology (IT) subsystem in the 50 industrial environment consists of many heterogeneous devices running different pieces 51 of software in a connected and layer-organized environment [2] (Figure 1).
+Starting from 52 the sensor and actuator layer connected with microcontrollers (in our work, we will 53 reference it as the IoT layer) [3], through the Edge layer [4][5], via SCADA [6] and 54 manufacturing execution systems (MES) [7] to enterprise resource planning (ERP) [8], 55 all pieces of equipment run the software that needs to be updated occasionally.
+56